tetrane/api-cookbook/src/introduction.md

 {% import "templates/bulma.tera" as bulma %}

-# REVEN API Cookbook
+# Reven API Cookbook

-Welcome to the REVEN API Cookbook.
+Welcome to the Reven API Cookbook.

-This book is a collection of examples that demonstrate good practices to accomplish common tasks using the REVEN API.
+This book is a collection of examples that demonstrate good practices to accomplish common tasks using the Reven API.

 {{ bulma::begin_bulma() }}
 {{ bulma::begin_message(header="Pre-requisites", class="is-info") }}